 Remember what it was like when you started your firm?
 Those days when you transitioned from being one advisor among many to being a CEO.
 It felt like your concerns changed overnight – everything suddenly seemed more challenging and complex.

-As Carson’s Vice President of Mergers and Acquisitions, I’ve spoken with several advisors about internal succession.
+Our Vice President of Mergers and Acquisitions spoke with several advisors about internal succession.
 Everyone is interested, but most haven’t chosen someone to fill their role and don’t have a plan to do so.

 Getting the process started doesn’t have to be difficult.
 Here are the four main steps to preparing your legacy.